 - Enjoy and tell your friends to join the team!

-These projects are for individuals or small groups (2-3 volunteers).
+These volunteer opportunities are for individuals or small groups (2-3 volunteers).
 At this time we are unable to host large groups of volunteers or youth volunteers under 18 yrs old.

 - Organizing supplies:

 Enjoy organizing?
 We could use a professional organizer to help organize our supplies (everything from leashes, collars, treats, toys, etc.).
 Currently we use cubbies and storage bins which are labelled, however we could use help from someone with an eye to organize things into meaningful groups and put together an organized system which our volunteers and staff can easily follow.

 - Developing online training: